I recommend Fotor for all my photo editing needs. All opinions expressed below are my own.

 My number one rule when it comes to food photography is to ALWAYS shoot under natural light and I can not stress that point enough.
 Shooting under artificial light is something I'm still struggling to master myself.
 Naturally, during the winter months when the days are shorter and the schedules are busy, it is not always easy, but 9/10 times try and get as much natural light into your shots as possible.

-Now onto the fun part of photo editing – filters.
+Now onto the fun part- photo editing.

-It’s not a rule, but in my book it should be.
+Let's discuss the next important aspect to photo editing- Filters.
 Filters are key to setting a mood, personalizing your own look, and highlighting the best aspects of your shots.

-Over the years, I’ve played around with a lot of different photo editors and one of the best photo editors that I have discovered recently is Fotor.
+Over the years, I've played around with a lot of different photo editors and one of the best photo editors that I have discovered recently is Fotor.
 I cannot stress enough how much easier Fotor has made my life and the photo editing process.
 Furthermore, they are FREE.
-You can upgrade if you like and even if you did they are very resonably priced.
+You can upgrade if you like and even if you did they are very reasonably priced.

 Fotor offers a variety of templates, filters, stickers, and fonts.
 They also offer poster designs which I know many of you crafty artists will enjoy, as well as, collages which make creating pinnable images a breeze.